elalienx/scoutr/README.md

 1. Open the terminal in the directory containing this README file and execute `docker compose up --build`
 1. Open this address in your browser: [http://localhost:3050](http://localhost:3050)

-⚠️ Note: The Docker installation takes time to install everything, so don't open [http://localhost:3050](http://localhost:3050) until you see these messages in the terminal:
+⚠️ Note: The Docker installation takes time to install everything, so don't open localhost until you see these messages in the terminal:

 ```
 🟡 database-1  | (YOUR_CURRENT_DATE) LOG:  database system is ready to accept connections